-Answer this.
-Who in the world have you talked to about Christ in the past month?
-I say in the world.
-Not just Christians, but those in the world, those who don't know Christ.
-We're supposed to be professing our hope to the world with our lives and words.
+So, who in the world have we talked to about Christ in the past month?
+I say in the world because we're supposed to be professing our hope to the lost world.

-Is this hard to do?
+Is that hard to do?
 Sure it is.
 The first readers of this epistle were wavering in fear.
 I can relate.
 That's why the promise at the end of the verse is so encouraging.
 "For he who promised if faithful."
 We can fulfill this assignment because we have a faithful, promise-keeping God.